discreetlogcontracts/dlcspecs/NumericOutcome.md

 to binary compression's ability to efficiently reach the largest possible number of digits ignored which itself covers the largest number of cases.
 Meanwhile in a base like 10, each row can take up to 9 CETs before moving to a larger number of digits ignored (and cases covered).
 Another way to put this is that the inefficiency of base 10 which seems intuitive at small scales is actually equally present at *all scales*!

+One final abstract way of intuiting that base 2 is optimal is the following:
+We wish to maximize the amount of information that we may ignore when constructing CETs, because abstractly every bit of information ignored in a CET doubles the number of cases covered with a single transaction and signature.
+Thus, if we use any base other than 2, say 10, then we will almost always run into situations where redundant information is needed because we can only ignore a decimal digit at a time where a decimal digit has 3.3 bits of information.
+Meanwhile in binary where every digit encodes exactly a single bit of information, we are able to perfectly ignore all redundant bits of information resulting in some number near 3.3 times fewer CETs on average.

+#### Optimizations

 Note that there are two more possible optimizations to be made, which this specification calls the **row optimization**, using the outliers `wxyz` and `WXYZ`.
 If `z=0` then the entire first row can be replaced with `wxy_` and if `Z=B-1` then the entire last row can be replaced with `WXY_`.